ttran375/math210/review-statistics.md

 weights of adult elephants.
 Assume the variable is normally distributed.

-The confidence interval for the population mean of adult elephant weights, given the sample mean, standard deviation, and size, can be computed as follows:

-**Given data:**

 - Sample size (\(n\)): 8
 - Sample mean (\(\bar{x}\)): 11,845 pounds
 - Sample standard deviation (\(s\)): 20 pounds